-Students may use the MState logo and the words “Mississippi State University” for networking cards.
+Students must use the card shown below for networking cards.
 The official University signature may not be used.
 Students - including undergraduate, graduate, graduate assistants, graduate research assistants, or doctoral candidates - cannot use the official MSU employee cards.
-The cards must identify “student” status and include expected graduation date.
-Cards must be printed by an approved vendor/licensee and approved by the Office of General Counsel.
+The cards must identify “student” status and include the expected graduation date.
+Cards must be printed by an approved vendor/licensee and approved by the Office of Public Affairs.
 Click here to download a template of the below example.

-University envelopes in various sizes should be printed with the official University signature, seal or approved secondary logo and return address in PMS 505 maroon or black on the front top left corner.
+University business envelopes in various sizes should be printed with the official University signature or approved secondary logo and return address in PMS 505 maroon or black on the front top left corner.
 Special event logos or themes also may be used, but must be printed on the back flap of the envelope.
 Specialty or announcement envelopes for invitations or custom cards can also have the return address printed on the back flap of the envelope in black or PMS 505 maroon.